 "Subscribe-Notify" NF Service illustration 1 specified in TS 23.501, clause 7.1.2, allows one NF (e.g. NF_A) to subscribe to notifications of NF producer (e.g. NF_B).
 The subscription request includes the notification endpoint (e.g. the notification URL) of the NF Service Consumer.
 In this scenario, NF_A subscribes the service of NF_B for itself.

-Figure 5.3.1-1: "Subscribe-Notify" NF Service illustration 1
+Figure 5.3.1-1: "Subscribe-Notify" NF Service illustration 1 (non-delegated scenario)

 "Subscribe-Notify" NF Service illustration 2 specified in TS 23.501, clause 7.1.2, allows one NF (e.g. NF_A) to subscribe the service of NF producer (e.g. NF_B) on behalf of another NF (NF_C), in which the notification URI of NR_C is included.
 It means the NF_C will receive the notification message even though the subscribe request is sent by NF_A.